Birds With Orange Heads

 Appearance and Coloration

 The Rufous Hummingbird (Selasphorus rufus) stands out with its bright orange-rufous head and body.
 Males shine with iridescent feathers that change colors in the light.
-Females look similar but have a softer color, adding beauty to their look.
+Females look similar but have a softer colour, adding beauty to their looks.

-Their colors are not just pretty.
+Their colours are not just pretty.
 They help the birds in many ways, like finding a mate and defending their territory.

 Migration Patterns

 The Rufous Hummingbird’s migration is truly amazing.
-They breed in the northern Pacific, from southeastern Alaska to the northwest U.S. Then, they fly to Mexico or the southern U.S. for the winter.
+They breed in the northern Pacific, from southeastern Alaska to the northwest U.S., and then fly to Mexico or the southern U.S. for the winter.

 This journey shows their strength and skill in finding their way.
 It’s one of the most incredible things in nature.